Edge-Marketing-and-Design/edgeDevFirebase/README.md

   logInErrorMessage: string;
 }
 ```
-The reactive item **edgeFirebase.user.loggedIn** can be used in code or templates to determine if they user is logged in.
+The reactive item **edgeFirebase.user.loggedIn** can be used in code or templates to determine if the user is logged in.

 If there is an error logging in, **edgeFirebase.user.logInError** will be true and **edgeFirebase.user.logInErrorMessage** can be used to return that error to the user.